Past Participles

 A past

-participle is not a tense, but a form of a verb which comes in handy in two situations:
+participle is not a tense, but a verb form which comes in handy in several situations:

 Regular Past Participles